apereo/cas/Mailing-Lists.md

 ### Data, Data, Data

-Always ensure you have enough diagnostics data in your report.
-Are you reporting the exact version numbers that exhibit the seemingly-faulty behavior?
-Have you described your deployment/development environment in enough detail?
-Have you included error logs, screenshots and other useful snippets of your configuration to demonstrate the issue?
-Have you included steps to explain how one might duplicate the problem?
-Unit tests to recreate the issue?
+Always ensure you have enough diagnostics data in your report:

+- Have you reported the exact version numbers that exhibit the seemingly-faulty behavior?
+- Have you described your deployment/development environment in enough detail?
+- Have you included error logs, screenshots and other useful snippets of your configuration to demonstrate the issue?
+- Have you included steps to explain how one might duplicate the problem?
+- Have you prepapred unit tests to recreate the issue?
+- Have you prepared an overlay project that might allow the project to duplicate the issue?

 Put another way; readers of your case aren’t necessarily housed in your head!
 They don’t know what you know.
 Help them out.
 Would you want to respond to your own report?